ready for love?

 Allowed Indoors: Yes

-Please contact AARIELLE on 0423 221 282.
-Marlie will remain in his home until AARIELLE has made a decision about his new family.
+Please contact BRAD on 0475 682 489.
+Chester will remain in his home until BRAD has made a decision about his new family.

 We recommend all dogs go to a new home on a trial basis, and that the trial period should be 30 days.
 In the event things don’t work out (it happens), the dog would be returned to their original owner who would again seek to find them a new home.
 We recommend change of ownership forms are not submitted to council until a successful rehoming has been agreed at the end of the trial period.